hami9x/vnluser/README.md

 - Connecting people with the same interesting by recommendation.
 - The final goal is a knowledge social network.

-# Project is 4 main components (self written in challenge):
+# Project is 4 main components (23 hours hackathon):

 - Web interface, built from AngularJS
 - Browser extension for Chrome PC.